NguoiDungKhongDinhDanh/mwtp-2/docs/source/usage.rst

    ]

 :meth:`.Parser.parse` returns a :class:`.Title` object
-which has a bunch of convenience properties for manipulating
+which has a bunch of convenience properties for title manipulation:
-titles:

 .. code-block:: python